WICG/pointer-event-extensions/pointer-event-device-id-explainer.md

 ## Participate
 - [Issue tracker](https://github.com/WICG/pointer-event-extensions/issues)

-# Extending the PointerEvent with Unique persistentDeviceId Attribute
+# Extending the PointerEvent with persistentDeviceId Attribute

 ## Status of this Document